byronigoe/codex-blackboard/docs/Oncall.md

 non-MIT hunts) use an automatic answer checker which gives instant feedback with automatic rate-limiting.
 However, it may still be a good idea to have an oncall centralize the callins to avoid spamming spurious answers and triggering the rate-limiting.
-Also, since a correct answer often unlocks new puzzles, it makes sense that the oncall be aware that this has happened so they know they need to add the knew puzzles.
+Also, since a correct answer often unlocks new puzzles, it makes sense that the oncall be aware that this has happened so they know they need to add the new puzzles.

 The call-in queue is located at the `/callins` route relative to the blackboard root.
 There is no direct link there from the front page, but the sidebar menu that appears when you click the floating button at the bottom left contains a link to it.